 - Changes in Social Security benefits

-If you purchase insurance through the Marketplace, the Marketplace will estimate how much tax credit you will get back at the end of the tax year.
-The estimation is based on information, such as the size of your family, your projected household income, and if those you’re enrolling are eligible for non-Marketplace coverage.
+When you purchase a health insurance plan through the ACA Marketplace, the Marketplace estimates how much of a tax credit you’ll get back at the end of the tax year.
+They make this estimation based on certain factors, such as:

-For more information on how claim and reconcile your credit, check Premium Tax Credit: Claiming the Credit and Reconciling Advance Credit Payments.
+For more information on how you can claim and reconcile your tax credit, please visit the IRS website.

-To get the Premium Tax Credit, make sure you file the proper documents and forms.
-Here is a list of the forms and documents you’ll need to file to receive your credit:
+To receive the Premium Tax Credit, make sure that you file the proper documents and forms.
+Below, you’ll find a list of the forms and documents you’ll need to file to receive your credit:

 - Form 1095-A